Why Women Need To Speak Up More | Reflections

-If we’re confident in our careers, ourselves, or our interests then there should be nothing stopping up from pointing out that maybe we don’t want to go out for tapas with the girls.
-Or that, actually, World War Two started on the 1st September 1939, not the day Archduke Ferdinand was assassinated.
+If we’re confident in our careers, ourselves, and our interests then there should be nothing stopping us from pointing out that maybe we don’t want to go out for tapas with the girls.
+Or that World War Two started on the 1st September 1939, not the day Archduke Ferdinand was assassinated.

-How are women to start businesses or take on leadership roles if we’re not speaking up on the smaller things as well?
+How can women start businesses or take on leadership roles if they’re not speaking up on the smaller things as well?

-Channel your inner Dame Carmen Callil and know that to be perceived as an intelligent and strong woman you need to speak up every now and again and not fade into the background for the sake of seeming polite.
+Channel your inner Dame Carmen Callil.
+Know that to be perceived as an intelligent and strong woman you need to speak up every now and again.
+Don’t fade into the background for the sake of seeming polite.
 What you’re actually being perceived as is invisible, and voiceless.